Azocine

 Azocine is a heterocyclic organic compound with the molecular formula C_{7}H_{7}N. It consists of an unsaturated eight-membered ring having seven carbon atoms, one nitrogen atom and four double bonds.

-Saturated or partially saturated azocine rings form the core structure of a group of opioid compounds sometimes known as azocines.
-These include cyclazocine, pentazocine, and phenazocine.

-The fully saturated analog of azocine is azocane.

-Azocine rings are found in many natural products, including the manzamine family of marine alkaloids.
-One such compound is nakadomarin A, which contains a partially saturated azocine within its hexacyclic fused ring system.
-Nakadomarin A has been investigated as a potential antibiotic.
+The parent compound is thermally unstable and polymerizes at −50 °C. It can be prepared temporarily through diazabasketene pyrolysis: a retro-Diels–Alder decomposition and subsequent hydrocyanic acid elimination.